Pressure Calculator

 Yes, atmospheric force decreases with elevation; factor in height above sea level for adjusted barometric readings.

-What formulas drive the pressure calculator?
+What formulas used in the pressure calculator?